Lucky Collard Wraps with Black-eyed Peas

 So, we have Elmore Torn and the East Texas Chamber of Commerce to thank for bringing black-eyed peas to the national spotlight and creating a tradition that many people celebrate every year.

-And we have African Americans to thank and attribute for teaching the America to love and grow collard greens and black-eyed peas.
+And we have African Americans to thank for teaching America to love and grow collard greens and black-eyed peas.
 (While I’m at it, for unwillingly serving as the the economic backbone of the South during America’s early years.)

 Connecting to the origin of food that I love and enjoy on a regular basis is keeps me humble, and helps me see the world with more clarity.
-I can never really be sure if foods bring good luck, but insisting on the tradition is fun.
+Who knows if foods actually bring good luck, but leaning in to the tradition sure is fun.
 I am looking forward to reading my new copy of High on the Hog, by Jessica B. Harris, A Culinary Journey from Africa to America, which I ordered after coming across her article in the NYT on the origin of the black-eyed pea.

 Lucky Collard Wraps with Black-eyed Peas